armbian/documentation/docs/Community_Torrent.md

-Leave armbian-config and after a few minutes check your torrent server status with the following command:
+Leave `armbian-config` and after a few minutes check your torrent server status with the following command:

 `transmission-remote -n 'transmission:transmission' -l`

 and you should see some progress:

 <details>
-  <summary>Details</summary>
+  <summary>Details (click)</summary>

 ```
 ID     Done       Have  ETA           Up    Down  Ratio  Status       Name